AdamClarkStandke/TinyMachineLearning/README.md

 **PCB Fabrication and Assembly**

-PCB Fabrication and assembly was done by [EasyEda](https://easyeda.com/).I created a test bed to program the drone to get the motors rotating up to a default speed of 255 rpm/PWMs as found here: [Spinny Motors](https://github.com/AdamClarkStandke/TinyMachineLearning/blob/main/motor_control.ino).The video below is running at a default speed of 150 rpm/PWMs, unlike the code:
+PCB Fabrication and assembly was done by [EasyEda](https://easyeda.com/).I created a test bed to program the drone to get the motors rotating up to a default speed of 255 rpm/PWMs as found here: [Spinny Motors](https://github.com/AdamClarkStandke/TinyMachineLearning/blob/main/motor_control.ino).The video below is running at a default speed of 150 rpm/PWMs, unlike the [code](https://github.com/AdamClarkStandke/TinyMachineLearning/blob/main/motor_control.ino)

 ![](https://github.com/AdamClarkStandke/TinyMachineLearning/blob/main/test_bed_droneNano.png)